 The Bottom Line

 The HTC Trophy was never going to be all things to all people, but for those who are looking for a cost-effective way of checking out Windows Phone 7 there are really few superior options.
-The phone itself is extremely functional and offers all of the essentials, so it is hard to complain given the low price.

 Of course, if you are looking for a more high-end offering then it is probably a good idea to take your search elsewhere, as the Trophy probably doesn’t have quite enough to satisfy you.
 However, as an early adopter of the operating system you could do a whole lot worse.